send-to/sendto/ReadMe.md

 `go get github.com/send-to/sendtoserver`

 ### Created by
 @kennygrant on twitter, <a href="https://github.com/kennygrant">github</a>, <a href="https://keybase.io/kennygrant">keybase.io</a>, <a href="https://sendto.click/users/kennygrant">sendto.click</a>.
-Pull requests welcome.
+Contributions and pull requests welcome.

 ### Possible bugs and limitations

 * Spaces in user names will break the automator script, and also need quotes on command line - perhaps consider email as username?
 * Windows needs paths checked on post - see pull request from mattn
 * Keys are cached locally for users (at ~/.sendto), so if you change your key you'd have to remove the prefs locally in order to update it.
 This needs fixed at some point obviously.
+* Signatures are not yet checked, so no authenticity guarantee is given - we should instead sign if private keys are available locally.
+* User enumeration is possible by numeric id, and there are no restrictions on who can send you files - neither is particularly desirable - perhaps consider using email as unique identifier and namespace for users?
+* A few usability notes from Matthew - Readme should be updated, zip file for binaries should be named appropriately.
+* Times are shown in UTC - I rather like this but can see that others might prefer a local time.
+* Full paths for files sent are recorded if absolute paths are given - this is a bug - only the enclosing folder should be zipped.
+* The sender username should be set by the user (ideally they should be prompted for it) - this ties in with signing above.